Actindo-AG/Documentation/POS/UserInterface/01c_CashRegister.md

 ![Payment tally](../../Assets/Screenshots/POS/Sales/CashRegister/PaymentTally.png "[Payment tally]")

 The *Payment tally* box is used to close the pay desk.
-To close a pay desk, the current cash amount in the pay desk is to be counted.
+To close a pay desk, you must count the current cash amount in the pay desk.

 - ![Drawer](../../Assets/Icons/Drawer.png "[Drawer]") (Open Drawer)
     Click this button to open the cash drawer.

 - [CLOSE REGISTER]
     Click this button to close the pay desk.
-The pay desk can be closed only if an amount is entered *Counted* column field.
+You can close the pay desk only if an amount is entered *Counted* column field.

 - *Payment Type*
     Type of the cash amount in the pay desk.
 By default, the type is **Cash**.
 This field is read-only.